Skip to Main Content

 Process Notes: The text of new regulations proposed by state agencies are published in the Notice Register, allowing individuals to comment on the effects of the proposed regulation.
 When an agency adopts a new regulation, the new rule is written in the California Code of Regulations and noted in the Notice Register.

-California Code of Regulations (all federal regulations in force arranged by subject)
+California Code of Regulations (all state regulations in force arranged by subject)

 Typical Citation: ## CCR §### (Example: 3 CCR §432 )